Tom-Yum-Goong: Alternative versions

-International sales rights (outside Asia) were purchased by TF1, which made suggestions for re-editing to director Prachya Pinkaew, who then made some cuts that slightly reduce the film's running time from its original 108 minutes.
+International sales rights (outside Thailand) were purchased by Golden Network Asia, which made suggestions for re-editing to director Prachya Pinkaew, who then made some cuts that slightly reduce the film's running time from its original 108 minutes.

 The UK title is Warrior King, and the theatrical release was on 28 July 2006.
 In France and Belgium, the title is L'Honneur du dragon, and in the Netherlands and other European it is Honour of the Dragon.
 In Cambodia, the film is called Neak Prodal Junboth.
 In India, it was named Haathi Mere Saathi (literally elephant, my partner), from a name of another Bollywood film starring Rajesh Khanna.

 Deleted scenes

 A two-vs-one fight scene taking place in the burning temple near the end of the film was deleted from currently released versions of the film.
-The taekwondo sequence, featuring Dean Alexandrou and Daniel O'Neill is shown in part in nearly all promotional trailers for the film, but was cut due to unknown reasons from the final release.
+The taekwondo sequence, featuring Dean Alexandrou and Daniel O'Neill is shown in part in nearly all promotional trailers for the film, but was cut for unknown reasons from the final release.
 However footage can be seen in the making-of featurettes, and some behind-the-scenes VCDs.
 The two bodies are seen to mysteriously appear on the temple floor, near the beginning of the temple fight scene.

 Prachya Pinkaew stated that he trimmed several of the fight scenes due to their length.
 Some of these include the sequence on the bridge in Sydney, when Kham confronts Johnny and his henchmen for the first time.
 One can see in certain trailers Kham launching himself off of the shoulders of one henchmen to elbow the other one.
 Another sequence that he trimmed considerably was the warehouse fight scene.

 In the U.S. release of Tom-Yum-Goong, where it was named The Protector, there is a deleted scene of Kham beginning his ambush of the house party by the criminal group who stole his elephants.
 In all of its releases, the fight sequence begins with Tony Jaa throwing a henchman down the stairs.
 But this deleted scene shows where the fight really began.